Shoe Factory Equipment: What do I need to make shoes?

 I’m going to show you what you need to make a standard die-cut cold cemented sneaker.
 This is a simple shoe made with only die cut parts.
 The outsole is a one-piece rubber cupsole with a die cut midsole inside and channel stitching.

 First, modern shoe manufacturing relies heavily on sub-contracted factories for many specialized operations.
-For example, the outsole units will be developed by the shoe factory technicians but the outsole tooling will be produced elsewhere and the rubber parts will be purchased from a company that specializes in rubber pressing.
+For example, the shoe factory technicians developed the outsole designs but the outsole tooling is produced elsewhere.
+The rubber parts are purchased from a company that specializes in rubber pressing.
 The shoe factory controls the components to ensure the uppers and outsoles all fit together correctly.

 Cutting and Marking

 Once the shoe parts are cut they need to be processed.
-Alignment marks are screen printed on parts and any logos are added.
-Logos can be silkscreen printed, radio frequency welded or embroidered on the cut parts.
+Alignment marks are screen printed on the parts and any logos are added.
+Logos can be silk screen printed, radio frequency welded, or embroidered on the cut parts.

 Once the parts are ready and sorted into assembly kits, it is time for stitching.
 The basic electric sewing machine does the bulk of the heavy lifting.
 With the stitching processes broken down into many smaller operations, the workers quickly master their specific tasks.
 Operated by an experienced sewer these basic machines can make magic.

 If operated by a rookie, the same stitching machine can be used to make a disaster.
 The sewing machines come in many types: post, long arm, short arm, etc. The stitching line will have hundreds of these machines, more or less depending on the complexity of the shoe design.
 The style of machine will also depend on the specific operations required to make each shoe design.